 Headed to the Vet

-Lily has a wellness plan at Banfield, a national vet hospital, so I promptly found a Banfield in Vancouver, WA, just South of Olympia and headed there to have her checked out.
+Lily has a wellness plan at Banfield, a national vet hospital, so I promptly found a Banfield in Vancouver, WA, just south of Olympia, and headed there to have her checked out.
 Thankfully after much worrying, as I do with my girl, she had an allergy, probably to the new-to-her vegetation at the campsite.
-So with a bottle of allergy med and Lily medicated, we hopped back into Liz, my RV, and headed South to some wine vineyards, beautiful views, and to rendezvous with AM Solar for a look at my solar installation.
+So with a bottle of allergy meds and Lily medicated, we hopped back into Liz, my RV, and headed South to some wine vineyards, beautiful views, and to rendezvous with AM Solar for a look at my solar installation.

-In videos to come, I'll share more about how all this came about in deciding about full time RV living, how I finance the whole adventure, what my monthly expenses are with RVing, apps and websites I use, and more fun facts about each trip.
+In videos to come, I'll share more about how all this came about in deciding about full-time RV living, how I finance the whole adventure, what my monthly expenses are with RVing, the apps, and websites I use, and more fun facts about each trip.

 My first quest is straight out of National Geographic's 300 Scenic Highways and Byways and to visit all 300 in the United States.
 Who knows, maybe I'll complete all the scenic roads in Europe and Canada too!

 RV Accessibility: Okay for 30 foot or below, heavily wooded sites